APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 Why did UCLA allow known unlawful acts (blockading walkways and violence) to continue for days before acting?
 Why did UCLA fail to issue a clear, immediate dispersal order as soon as the encampment became unlawful?

-- public perception, Irvine worked with students to make the encampments functional, it would look to hasty to shut them down immediately without trying to educate them on time, place, and manner
+- public perception, Irvine worked with students to make the encampments functional, it would look too hasty to shut them down immediately without trying to educate them on time, place, and manner

 	- refresh on what happened with Irvine, he did call the cops on the students, but no one was hurt or arrested, and he maintained a rapport with them thereafter